- March 23, 2013

 Like Spiegelau, Schott Zwiesel (Zwiesel Kristalglass AG) is another well-known German glass manufacturer based in the Bavarian Forest and close to the Czech Republic.
 Yet Zalto is, in my opinion, finer and better looking than the others.

 In the Czech Republic, the region of Bohemia, where the Riedel family originates, is famous for its Bohemian glass and artisans over many centuries.
 Zalto has glassblowers from here, too.

 With the Denk'Art series, Zalto pays homage to the Austrian wine expert Hans Denk, who was a mentor for the development of this line of stemware.
 "They are produced without the addition of lead oxide and are resistant against clouding," Zalto says.
 Despite the paper-thin glass, the delicate-looking Zaltos are quite sturdy.
-Zalto even recommends to wash the glasses in a dishwasher.
+Zalto even recommends washing the glasses in a dishwasher.
 As I don't have one, I just wash the glasses under running hot water in the sink.

 Zaltos are mouth blown in one piece, so that they don't easily break, as some glasses do at the top of the stem, where it meets the bowl.
 If you're not careful, breakage often occurs at this joint when polishing certain wine glasses by hand.